 - 1. In case of urgency, a Contracting State may request the provisional arrest of the person sought pending presentation of the request for extradition.
-A request for provisional arrest may be transmitted through the diplomatic channel or directly between the United States Department of Justice and the Attorney General in Barbados.
-Such a request may also be transmitted through the facilities of the International Criminal Police Organization (INTERPOL), or through such other means as may be settled by arrangement between the Contracting States. - 2.
-The application for provisional arrest shall contain: - (a) a description of the person sought; - (b) the location of the person sought, if known; - (c) a brief statement of the facts of the case, including, if possible, the time and location of the offense; - (d) a description of the laws violated; - (e) a statement of the existence of a warrant of arrest or a finding of guilt or judgment of conviction against the person sought; and - (f) a statement that a request for extradition for the person sought will follow. - 3.
-The Requesting State shall be notified without delay of the disposition of its application and the reasons for any denial.
+A request for provisional arrest may be transmitted through the diplomatic channel or directly between the United States Department of Justice and the Attorney General in Belize.
+Such a request may also be transmitted through the facilities of the International Criminal Police Organization (INTERPOL), or through such other means as may be settled by arrangement between the Contracting States. - The application for provisional arrest shall contain: - (a) a description of the person sought;

-- 4. A person who is provisionally arrested may be discharged from custody upon the expiration of sixty (60) days from the date of provisional arrest pursuant to this Treaty if the executive authority of the Requested State has not received the formal request for extradition and the supporting documents required in Article 6. - 5.
+- (b) the location of the person sought, if known; - (c) a brief statement of the facts of the case, including, if possible, the time and location of the offense; - (d) a description of the laws violated; - (e) a statement of the existence of a warrant of arrest or a finding of guilt or judgment of conviction against the person sought; and - (f) a statement that a request for extradition for the person sought will follow. - 3.
+The Requesting State shall be notified without delay of the disposition of its application and the reasons for any denial. - 4.
+A person who is provisionally arrested may be discharged from custody upon the expiration of sixty (60) days from the date of provisional arrest pursuant to this Treaty if the executive authority of the Requested State has not received the formal request for extradition and the supporting documents required in Article 6.
+The person arrested pursuant to this Article shall have the right of access to the courts for such remedies and recourses as are provided by the law of the Requested State. - 5.
 The fact that the person sought has been discharged from custody pursuant to paragraph 4 of this Article shall not prejudice the subsequent rearrest and extradition of that person if the extradition request and supporting documents are delivered at a later date.